ali-john/Python-for-Everybody-Coursera/README.md

 # Python-for-Everybody-Coursera
-Python for everybody (getting started with python) coursera assignment questions Coursera assignment questions from python basic course is being solved here.
+Python for everybody (getting started with python) and Python Data structures coursera assignment questions are solved.
+The text files used in these problems are also added.